aws-samples/serverless-samples/das-lambda-java-sam/README.md

 When the Lambda function gets a Database Activity Streams event, it parses the event, filters out heartbeat events and write out the unfiltered events to an S3 bucket.
 S3 Object Notifications get triggered when a new object is created and generates a new message in an SQS queue.
 An OpenSearch Ingestion (OSI) Pipeline gets triggered whenever there are new messages in the SQS queue.
 The OSI pipeline then reads the object from the S3 bucket and writes out the records to an OpenSearch domain in an index called "das-records".
 In order to validate that the Database Activity Streams records are being written to OpenSearch, you need to log in to the OpenSearch domain.

 If you have access to the AWS console for IAM users, you can take a look at the outputs tab of the CloudFormation stack.
-You will need the following output parameters - AOSDashboardsPublicIP (CloudFront URL), AOSDomainUserName and AOSDomainPassword.
+You will need the following output parameters - AOSDashboardsPublicIP (CloudFront URL) and AOSDomainUserName.
+The OpenSearch admin password is intentionally **not** exposed as a stack output; retrieve it securely from AWS Secrets Manager using the `AOSAdminPasswordSecretArn` output (shown below).

 If you don't have access to the AWS console for IAM users, you can find out the values of the above output parameters using AWS CLI commands: